MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-101-tutorial/mesh-101-05-make-environment-available.md

     > [!NOTE]
     > For future projects, keep in mind that the **Internal Name** field has a maximum of 40 characters, and the **Description** field has a maximum of 70 characters.

-3. To ensure you have the latest worlds that are available in Mesh on the Web, select the **Refresh List of Mesh Worlds** button.
+3. To ensure you have the latest worlds that are available in Mesh on the web, select the **Refresh List of Mesh Worlds** button.

 4. Select the **Mesh World** drop down, and then select the World you want to upload your Environment to if it's not already selected.

-    **Note**: In Mesh on the Web, "Worlds" are found on the "Collections" page.
+    **Note**: In Mesh on the web, "Worlds" are found on the "Collections" page.

 5. In the **Capacity** field, enter the capacity for your Environment.
     The maximum is 16.